Murder of Lee Kim Lai: Aftermath

 The murder of Lee made front-page news in relatively crime-free Singapore, and was particularly noted for the speed in which the case was solved.
-The case appeared in a compilation of notable crimes in a 1987 publication, 999 True Cases from the CID, and was re-enacted in a television drama, True Files in 2002.
+The case appeared in a compilation of notable crimes in a 1987 publication, 999 True Cases from the CID, and was re-enacted in a television drama, True Files, in 2002.

 Publication

 The robbery, kidnapping and murder of Lee was considered as a notable crime that shook Singapore.
 In July 2015, Singapore's national daily newspaper The Straits Times published a e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the case as one of the top 25 crimes that shocked the nation since its independence in 1965.
-The book was borne out of collaboration between the Singapore Police Force and the newspaper itself.
+The book was born out of collaboration between the Singapore Police Force and the newspaper itself.